-Your partner invites you to play a game: they write ten distinct real numbers on ten blank cards.
+Question 3.
+Your partner invites you to play a game: s/he writes ten distinct real numbers on ten blank cards.
 The cards are shuffled randomly and placed face down on the table.
 You start at the top of the deck and start revealing cards.
-At any point you may choose to stop turning Challenge problems are optional and should only be attempted after completing the previous problems. over cards and select the most recently revealed card.
+At any point you may choose to stop turning over cards and select the most recently revealed card.
 You win if your selection is the largest of all ten numbers (both those previously revealed and those still unrevealed).
 Devise a strategy which guarantees you will win this game at least 25% of the time.